 In photography, steel wool combined with long exposure lets you create stunning images.
 As you are spinning the burning material, your camera captures the sparks and long light streaks that the motion creates.

-This technique does not require an expensive setup or pricey gear, which is a great news for many photographers.
+This technique does not require an expensive setup or pricey gear, which is great news for many photographers.

-1. Camera and lens
+1. Camera and lens;

-2. A steady tripod and shutter cable
+2. A sturdy tripod and shutter release cable;

-3. A dark location
+3. A dark location;

-4. Steel wool
+4. Steel wool;

-6. Stainless steel whisk (DO NOT use silicon)
+6. Stainless steel whisk (DO NOT use silicon);

-7. Protective gloves
+7. Protective gloves and safety equipment;

-1. Camera and Lens
+11. Choose Your Camera and Lens Carefully

-2. A Steady Tripod and Shutter Cable
+10. Bring a Steady Tripod and Shutter Cable

 You will also need a shutter cable to prevent the camera from shaking.
 A self-timer would also suffice.